Ghirardelli Square: History

 In 1965, Benjamin Thompson and Associates renovated the lower floor of the Clock Tower, keeping the existing architectural elements, for a Design Research store.
 The lower floors of the Clock Tower are now home to Ghirardelli Square's main chocolate shop.

 In 1981, Ghirardelli Square was bought by a partnership of Capital & Counties USA and Northwestern Mutual Life.

 In order to preserve Ghirardelli Square for future generations, the Pioneer Woolen Mills and D. Ghirardelli Company was listed on the National Register of Historic Places in 1982.

 In 2008, part of the former clock tower building opened as Fairmont Heritage Place hotel.
 The hotel includes 53 residence-style rooms spanning four floors, and offers fractional ownership opportunities for all 53 of its hotel rooms.
 It is one of the few 5-star hotels in the Fisherman's Wharf area.

-In 2013, Ghirardelli Square was purchased by Atlanta, GA, based Jamestown L.P.
+In 2013, Ghirardelli Square was purchased by Atlanta, Georgia–based Jamestown L.P.